aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/work-with-options-and-appearance-of-word-documents/_index.md

 title: Work with Options and Appearance of Word Documents in C++
 articleTitle: Work with Options and Appearance of Word Documents
 linktitle: Work with Options and Appearance of Word Documents
-description: "Aspose.Words for C++ allows you to control the appearance of Word documents taking into account the difference between various Microsoft Word versions."
+description: "Control the appearance of Word documents taking into account the difference between various Microsoft Word versions."
 type: docs
 weight: 110
 url: /cpp/work-with-word-document-options-and-appearance/